Disclaimer: Teen Titans belongs to Glen Murakami. I'm just here to drool over the animation and write about the characters.

 "What do you suggest we do?"
 Starfire said, stricken, looking as though the boys' angst-ridden and video-game-inspired existentialism was about to rub off on her.

 "I don't know.
-You want to just play Kung Fu Karate Ninjutsu Master Part III again?"
-Cyborg paused.
-"For the trillionth time in a row?"
+You want to just play Kung Fu Karate Ninjutsu Master Part III?
+Again?
+I know it'll be about the trillionth time in a row we've played Jujitsu Jenga, but..."

 "Really?
 I believe I counted sixteen.
 I may have miscounted," Starfire added diplomatically.